ShapeLayer/ShapeLayer/README.md

     </a>
 </p>

+Serving in the military.
-Studying computer engineering at Intelligent Video Media / Interface Lab in Chonnam National University as undergraduate research student.
+~~Studying computer engineering at Intelligent Video Media / Interface Lab in Chonnam National University as undergraduate research student.~~

 ---